 The office sponsors a diversity conference known as the S.T.A.R.T.
 (Striving Toward Awareness and Respect for Tomorrow) Conference.
 This one-day conference, held each spring on Penn State's University Park campus, is organized by a committee of Smeal students and provides participants with insights into various issues of diversity.
 Guest speakers, open forums, and workshops focus on issues often experienced in the workplace and identify the demands of a rapidly changing workforce.
 Corporate representatives have opportunities to hear the issues and concerns of students as they move toward their professional careers.

 The mission of WIB is to increase the recruitment and retention of women students and faculty at Smeal.
 WIB also fosters an environment in which Smeal women discuss personal and professional issues pertinent to women in the corporate world.
-The goals of WIB are to aid in the recruitment of female students at Smeal by increasing awareness opportunities for women; fostering women’s leadership abilities and creating effective student leaders; supporting professional development of members; volunteerism in the community; and creating a network between women in business, corporate executives, and university faculty.
-Professional development opportunities include a student/faculty luncheon and a professional dress workshop.
-The WIB welcomes both male and female students of all business majors to join the organization.
+The goals of WIB are to aid in the recruitment of female students at Smeal by increasing awareness opportunities for women; fostering women’s leadership abilities and creating effective student leaders; supporting professional development of members; volunteerism in the community; and creating a network between women in business, corporate executives, and university faculty. .
+Professional development opportunities include corporate networking events and a professional dress workshop, however WIB’s premier event is the annual Powerful Women Paving the Way Conference.
+Women in Business welcomes both male and female students of all business majors to join the organization.